n3rdopolis/rebeccablackos/README.txt

             wlmforcepixman:             Force the Login Manager's display, and the hosts for any fullscreen-shell supporing session to use Pixman

-            wlmforcevblankoff:          Force all user sessions, and the Login Manager's display to be started with the environment variable vblank_mode=0 to disable vblank which might have problems on some hardware.

             wlmdebug:                   Force more sysrq trigger options to be availible, then the more secure default.
 This option is not settable from rbos-failedboot as it's for more advanced users